 Academic requirements are described in the Georgetown Law Student Handbook of Academic Policies and can be found at the following links below:

-JD Program Degree Requirements (starting at p.
-3 of the Georgetown Law Student Handbook - Juris Doctor Degree Requirements)
+JD Program Degree Requirements (starting on p.
+2 of the Georgetown Law Student Handbook - Juris Doctor Degree Requirements)

 J.D.
 Degree Requirements